The BSc minor Living Earth is an introduction to earth sciences, including soil science, hydrology and meteorology.

 It focuses on the Earth's surface and the atmospheric boundary layer in which life can exist.
 It explains structures and patterns found and teaches the physical, chemical and biological processes within and between soil, water and atmosphere.
 It also deals with the impact of human activities on the Earth and on the challenge how to manage and use soil, water and atmosphere as humanity's most important natural resources.

 The approaches are based on natural sciences and both process-oriented and spatially explicit.
 Field and some laboratory methods are exercised.
 This minor helps in understanding the role of the abiotic environment in distribution and functioning of biota (including humans).
-If you are aiming for the MSc programme ‘Earth and Environment’, please e-mail to firstname.lastname@example.org.
+If you are aiming for the MSc programme ‘Earth and Environment’, this minor is NOT suitable: please e-mail to email@example.com.

 After successful completion of this minor students are expected to be able to: